Under pressure to reopen this fall, school leaders plot unprecedented changes

 'A scheduling nightmare'

-Thirty-four states plus the District of Columbia have ordered schools to remain closed this spring, and another seven have recommended it.
+Forty-three states plus the District of Columbia have ordered or recommended that schools remain closed this spring.
 Districts remain unsure whether they will be allowed to run in-person summer school.

 White House guidelines call for schools to reopen in a second phase of recovery, after symptoms and cases of covid-19 in a state or region have been on the decline for at least two 14-day periods.
+Further guidance being finalized offers detailed suggestions such as keeping children together in one group, spacing desks six feet apart, closing or limiting use of cafeterias and playgrounds and spreading out children on buses — all ideas that are already under consideration by school districts across the country.

-Rural areas are likely to open first.
-Last week, Montana Gov. Steve Bullock (D) said his state’s schools could begin reopening in May, and new guidelines in Colorado allow for small groups to be taught in person.
+Rural areas with few covid-19 cases are likely to open first.
+Last week, Montana Gov. Steve Bullock (D) said his state’s schools could begin reopening in May.
 But most school leaders are looking toward next school year.

 Hinojosa said that Plan A is for Dallas schools to open Aug.
 15 under normal conditions, but he believes that’s unlikely.
 So he’s considering a schedule in which some students attend school in person on Mondays and Wednesdays and others on Tuesdays and Thursdays, with everyone remote on Fridays.
 He said lunches would probably need to be in classrooms to avoid large groups, and he is reconsidering sports.

-“In Texas we have two sports — football and spring football,” he joked.
+“In Texas, we have two sports — football and spring football,” he joked.
 He suggested replacing tackle football with flag football, though plenty of spit and sweat are exchanged in that sport, too.
 Perhaps more realistically, he raised pushing the season back.
 A decision will need to be made soon, with summer practices scheduled to begin in July, he said.
 “This is just around the corner.”

 In Montana, the state recommended districts consider a mix of in-person and remote learning, and some are planning just that, a spokesman said.

-Note: Correction: A previous version of this story misspelled Daniel A. Domenech’s name.